Medicare Advantage enrollment has doubled over the past decade1 and is projected to increase by 51 percent by 2030.

 4. Seek assistance from HCC Coding Experts sooner than later

 Converting medical documentation into HCC codes is not as simple as it sounds.
 This tedious task requires specialized coding expertise and proficient experience with knowing where to search deeper for coding acuity, and raise awareness when needed.
 If you are not confident that you are reaping the benefits of optimal reimbursements, consider outsourcing certified risk adjustment coders who deliver consistent and compliant HCC coding performance.
 Partnering with a global HCC coding vendor helps release the administrative burden for providers sooner than later and allows them to focus on delivering better patient care.

-The ECLAT team consists of credentialed AAPC and AHIMA coders who are specialized in coding services including HCC code assignment.
+The ECLAT medical coding and billing services team consists of credentialed AAPC and AHIMA coders who are specialized in coding services including HCC code assignment.
 We can help you feel confident about CMS Audit samples prior to submission deadlines to obtain optimal reimbursement.
 Learn more about our HCC coding services and witness the ECLAT advantage to optimize value-based reimbursement.